Event organizer drops BookExpo, annual publishing convention

 NEW YORK (AP) — The annual publishing convention and trade show known as BookExpo, a decades-old tradition where guest speakers have ranged from Bill Clinton to Margaret Atwood, may be coming to an end.

-BookExpo used to be rotated around the country, from Los Angeles to Chicago to Washington, D.C., but it was held almost exclusively in recent years in Manhattan’s Jacob Javits Center.
-New York publishers looked to reduce costs, including cutting back sharply on how much space they purchased on the convention floor.
+Thousands would gather each year at BookExpo, which used to be rotated around the country, from Los Angeles to Chicago to Washington.
+D.C.
+But over the past decade, after the financial crisis of 2008-2009, it was held almost exclusively in Manhattan’s Jacob Javits Center as New York publishers looked to cut costs.
+Even in New York, they sharply reduced how much space they purchased on the convention floor and scaled back on lunches and dinners and other promotional events.

-Earlier this year, BookExpo and BookCon were held virtually because of the coronavirus.
+Earlier this year, BookExpo was held virtually because of the coronavirus.
 The status for next year’s show was already in doubt.

 “The pandemic arrived at a time in the life cycle of BookExpo and BookCon where we were already examining the restructure of our events to best meet our community’s need,” Reed event director Jennifer Martin said in a statement.